CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 Overall, our implementation confirmed the key findings of the paper and highlighted the effectiveness of the proposed algorithm for both the Influence Maximization and Sensor Placement problems.
 The project underscores the significance of efficient algorithms for submodular maximization in practical applications such as social network analysis and sensor deployment.

-To wrap up, we enjoyed reproducing this paper and learned a lot during the process.
+To wrap up, I enjoyed reproducing this paper and learned a lot during the process.
 We would like to thank the authors for writing such a great and mostly clear paper and Sinan Hoca for equipping us with the skills to take on this project.

 # 5. References

--Christian Borgs, Michael Brautbar, Jennifer Chayes, and Brendan Lucier, ["Maximizing Social Influence in Nearly Optimal Time," in Proceedings of the Twenty-Fifth Annual ACM-SIAM Symposium on Discrete Algorithms, 2014, pp. 946-957.](https://arxiv.org/pdf/1212.0884.pdf)
+- Christian Borgs, Michael Brautbar, Jennifer Chayes, and Brendan Lucier, ["Maximizing Social Influence in Nearly Optimal Time," in Proceedings of the Twenty-Fifth Annual ACM-SIAM Symposium on Discrete Algorithms, 2014, pp. 946-957.](https://arxiv.org/pdf/1212.0884.pdf)

 - Chandra Chekuri and Kent Quanrud, ["Submodular Optimization with Submodular Cover and Submodular Knapsack Constraints," SIAM Journal on Computing (SICOMP), vol. 47, no. 1, pp. 175-203, 2018.](https://proceedings.neurips.cc/paper/2013/file/a1d50185e7426cbb0acad1e6ca74b9aa-Paper.pdf)